- Makita and Milwaukee: What’s the difference?

 Prefer a corded model?
 Here’s what you should know

-If you prefer a good old-fashioned corded miter saw instead, then fear not, our two big competitors manufacture several different models for you to choose from.
+If you prefer an excellent old-fashioned corded miter saw instead, then fear not, our two big competitors manufacture several different models for you to choose from.

 Milwaukee corded saws have fine-adjusted control and digital readout, allowing you to set angles of 0.1-degree increments.

-A Makita sliding miter saw is easy to set angles with and has a vertical cutting capacity of 6 ¾ inches.
+A Makita sliding miter saw is easy to set angles with and features a vertical cutting capacity of 6 ¾ inches.

 String trimmers: which brand is better?